 If you are not Priority Pass or DragonPass member, we recommend buying an entrance voucher beforehand.
 Probably it is possible to pay yourself in at the door too but buying a voucher saves time at the airport.
 Vouchers are also inexpensive.

-Norrsken Lounge at Stockholm Airport is considered an average level lounge.
+Norrsken Lounge at Stockholm Airport is considered an average-level lounge.
 It is far from the best lounge we have visited but it is also inexpensive.
 Using restaurant services at Stockholm airport is expensive which makes using a lounge worth the money.
-Norrsken lounge is a good option if you are not too hungry and if your eyes are allured with Scandinavian designs.
+Norrsken Lounge is a good option if you are not too hungry and if your eyes are allured to Scandinavian designs.
 At least, we had a relaxing time there despite the unfortunate incident.

 Ceasar, an immigrant in Finland, co-founded Finnoy Travel out of his passion for exploring new horizons.
 His content primarily centres around immigration, travel, and life in Finland.
 An avid road tripper, Ceasar also shares insider tips on car driving abroad.